Skip to content

 It is possible to use Pine by downloading the JARs of Pine and its dependencies and adding them to the classpath.
 Sources and Javadoc JARs are also available.

-1. Go to the Releases page and download the JAR of the version you want to use.
+1. Go to the Releases page and download the JAR of the version you want to use, or build Pine from source.

 2. Download the JARs of each dependency: